What is the Lightning Network and how can it help Bitcoin scale?

 With Lightning, small transactions or payments can flow through the network similar to how packets flow through the Internet.
 It has the potential to create new use cases that were not previously possible, such as machine-to-machine payments, content micropayments, and instant asset swaps.

-Elizabeth Stark is a Coin Center Fellow, Co-founder of Lightning, and former lecturer at Yale University.
+Elizabeth Stark is a Coin Center Fellow, Co-founder of Lightning Labs, and former lecturer at Yale University.

 Thanks to Tadge Dryja and Joseph Poon for their comments and feedback.